 Also, it is easy to justify buying sample items with the intent to encourage your customers to buy them also.
 That can backfire in a BIG way.
 I would see most of my demo friends place huge orders on a regular basis – sometimes hundreds of dollars at a time.
 If a new set of colors came out, they would waste no time in buying the colors in every possible combination – ink, paper, ribbons, etc.

 I was a lot more restrained than that.
 I tried to be very modest in what I was buying and not go hog wild crazy.
 I never felt like I had to own every color in the set or every item in the catalog.
-It was funny the amount of excitement and anticipation when a new catalog would come out – I would see in the online forums that people would literally chase the UPS guy trying to get their hands on that coveted catalog.
+It was funny the amount of excitement and anticipation when a new catalog would come out people would literally chase the poor UPS guy trying to get their hands on that coveted catalog.
 It was a little crazy!

 I also tried most of the time to keep my business on a cash basis – I wouldn’t let myself buy products unless my sales were up to a certain point.
 So at least I wasn’t short-changing my family, but I wasn’t helping them much either.

 But I seemed to be the exception rather than the norm.
 Most of my friends were using credit cards and other household money to keep their businesses afloat.
 Which raises the question – is it actually a “business” if you are making little to no money at it?
 Or is it just an expensive hobby?
-That’s not a bad thing if you can afford it, but it’s definitely a choice you need to make.
+That’s not a bad thing if you can afford it, but it’s definitely a choice you need to make regarding direct sales.

 The Time Investment in Direct Sales

 Now that I am no longer a sales rep, I am surprised how FREE I feel.
 I used to spend 12-15 hours at a time preparing for a workshop or a class that might earn me $30 bucks.
 That’s not very cost effective – in fact it barely paid for the materials costs.
 I love that I don’t have to do that any more.
-I would spend hours taking training, processing orders, contacting customers, updating my website, and trying to find recruits – and very little of it made me any actual cash.
+I would spend hours doing training and sales meetings, processing orders, contacting customers, updating my website, and trying to find recruits – and very little of it made me any actual cash.

 These days, I’m not at all tempted to spend any additional money on either Pampered Chef or Stampin’ Up! items.
 Without that constant temptation to buy and pressure to keep up, I’m perfectly happy with all the great stuff I already have.
 That change right there is saving me a pretty healthy chunk of money every month.
 And it’s such a relief to not have to see my FRIENDS as potential customers.
 I can just enjoy their company and I’m sure they enjoy me a lot more too!